-Human cognition is limited and psychologists have long been interested in understanding these limits.
+Human cognition is limited, and psychologists have long been interested in understanding these limits.
 Perhaps the most influential example of this tradition is George Miller's famous "magical number seven" (1956); a proposed limit on the number of items that can be stored in short-term memory.
-While the details continue to be debated (see Cowan, 2001 for an extensive review), the notion that there is a fundamental limit on the amount of information that can be recalled after a short delay remains a staple of short-term and working memory theories1.
-Some propose that there is a focus of attention that is limited in the number of items it can hold (Cowan, 2001, 2010; Oberauer, 2002), others that time based decay of information in working memory limits storage (e.g., Baddeley, Thomson, & Buchanan, 1975; Towse, Hitch, & Hutton, 1998), others that the ability to form and break arbitrary bindings is critical (Oberauer, 2005), still others suggest that working memory (Kane, Conway, Hambrick, & Engle, 2007) and both working and long-term memory (Hasher, Lustig, & Zacks, 2007; Hasher, Zacks, & May, 1999; Healey, Campbell, Hasher, & Ossher, 2010) are limited by the efficiency of attentional mechanisms that control various sources of interference, and there are other views as well (see chapters in Conway, Jarrold, Kane, Miyake, & Towse, 2007).
-All of the views share the notion that some aspect or aspects of the cognitive system places an upper limit on successful recall.
+While the details continue to be debated (see Cowan, 2001, for an extensive review), the notion that there is a fundamental limit on the amount of information that can be recalled after a short delay remains a staple of short-term and working memory theories.
+Some have proposed that there is a focus of attention that is limited in the number of items it can hold (Cowan, 2001, 2010; Oberauer, 2002), others that time-based decay of information in working memory limits storage (e.g., Baddeley, Thomson, & Buchanan, 1975; Towse, Hitch, & Hutton, 1998), others that the ability to form and break arbitrary bindings is critical (Oberauer, 2005), and still others that working memory (Kane, Conway, Hambrick, & Engle, 2007) and both working and long-term memory (Hasher, Lustig, & Zacks, 2007; Hasher, Zacks, & May, 1999; Healey, Campbell, Hasher, & Ossher, 2010) are limited by the efficiency of attentional mechanisms